stackbit-projects/silvestru-site-f4da8/index.md

       out, gets you remembered and - most importantly - gets you the sale...**

-      Why not click any of these *cool* looking buttons?
+      Then click either of these *cool* looking buttons.
 I'm partial to the ebony one myself.
     actions:
       - label: View Services